-Staying in a hostel is inevitable if you are travelling, unless, of course, you’re mega rich!
+Staying in a hostel is inevitable if you are travelling, unless, of course, you’re mega-rich!
 Often referred to as backpackers, there are quite a few differences between a hostel and a hotel!

 Invariably staying at a hostel means sharing a room known as a dorm.
 Depending on the hostel you are staying at, the dorm could have 4 to 20 beds.
-Suffice to stay, staying in a 20-bed dorm will be cheaper, but will be more noisy and harder to get to sleep in.
+Suffice to stay, staying in a 20-bed dorm will be cheaper, but will be noisier and harder to get to sleep in.

 Personally, I wouldn’t stay in a room with more than 8 beds, as the chances of not getting a decent nights sleep increase, the more people are in the dorm.

 There always seem to be at least one snorer in every dorm that I’ve stayed in and if there are a few people that snore then it can be a nightmare!

 If money is tight then, by all means, stay in the cheapest dorm, but I’d rather pay a bit more for more space and fewer people.
 Plus earplugs block out the snorers and are definitely an essential item to have.

 Picking a bunk to sleep in is a toss-up.
 It’s more convenient to sleep in the bottom bunk, but you can easily be woken up by people walking past and if you are close to the door, light shining in your face is annoying.